skagedal/blog.skagedal.tech/jekyll/_posts/2023-01-29-habit-tracker-so-far.md

 I'm now planning to take a little break from this series, but hoping to continue writing a blog post every day.
 I have some other little things I'd like to focus on for a bit: a PR for Testcontainers and some improvements for this blog.

 But after that, I hope to get back to the Habit Tracker.
 I might blog about improving the test suite, writing an API, writing a CLI client, visualizing the progress, writing an iOS client and enabling registration for other people.
 Who knows.
 Stay tuned!

+_Continue reading about my [next little project](/2023/01/30/test-containers-and-colima.html), or [jump straight ahead to part thirty](/2023/02/15/hahabit-tracking-deploys.html) of the habit tracker series._